yuanwei2023/umr/doc/sphinx/source/libregister_access.rst

 the name.
 For instance, passing 1 would search for IP blocks with '{1}' in the name.

+When 'inst' is -2 it is the same behaviour as when 'inst' is -1 except blocks with '{inst}' in their name are included in the search.

 '''''''''''''''''''''
 Searching by wildcard